h3itham/NTI-Final-Project-DevOps-Automation/README.md

 In this section, I'll outline the upcoming additions and enhancements planned for the project:

+In this section, I'll outline the upcoming additions and enhancements planned for the project:

-### 1. Create and Configure Domain Name with TLS Certificate
+* **Create and Configure Domain Name with TLS Certificate:**

-I'm planning to integrate a custom domain name with a TLS certificate for the project.
+  - I'm planning to integrate a custom domain name with a TLS certificate for the project.

-### 2. Implement AWS Load Balancer Controller Using Helm
+* **Implement AWS Load Balancer Controller Using Helm:**

-I'm currently working on integrating the AWS Load Balancer Controller into our Kubernetes cluster using Helm charts.
+  - I'm currently working on integrating the AWS Load Balancer Controller into EKS cluster using Helm charts.
 This will simplify the management of Application Load Balancers (ALBs).

-### 3. Explore Argo CD Integration with Prometheus for Monitoring
+* **Explore Argo CD Integration with Prometheus for Monitoring:**

-I'm exploring the implementation of Argo CD for continuous delivery and GitOps practices within the project.
+  - I'm exploring the implementation of Argo CD for continuous delivery and GitOps practices within the project.
 Additionally, I aim to integrate Prometheus for monitoring and alerting.